Robert Walls: Fitzroy

 After he retired as a player, Walls replaced Bill Stephen as senior coach of the Fitzroy in 1981.
-Walls first task was a major clean-out of older players who were clearly "past it" after the club's disappointing 1980 season, Walls lifted the Lions to their best era since winning a premiership in 1944.
-Walls would coach Fitzroy Football Club from 1981-1985 for 115 games (60 wins – 54 losses – 1 draw).
+Walls' first task was a major clean-out of older players who were clearly "past it" after the club's disappointing 1980 season, and Walls lifted the Lions to their best era since winning a premiership in 1944.
+Walls coached Fitzroy Football Club from 1981 to 1985 for 115 games (60 wins – 54 losses – 1 draw).

-They improved from last in 1980 to fifth at the end of the home-and-away season in 1981, securing their finals berth with an upset win over Collingwood and then beating Essendon in the Elimination Final before failing by the narrowest of margins in the First Semi against the Magpies.
+They improved from last in 1980 to fifth at the end of the home-and-away season in 1981, securing their finals berth with an upset win over Collingwood and then beating Essendon in the Elimination Final before failing by the narrowest of margins in the First Semi-final against the Magpies.

 1982 was relatively disappointing due to a poor start, but with players like Gary Pert and Paul Roos from the club's recruiting zones and South Australian recruit Matt Rendell growing into stars, the Lions were back as a force at the end of the season.
-1983 saw the Lions emerge after five rounds as favourites for the premiership and maintain that favouritism with a sensational win in a top-of-the-table clash with North Melbourne by 150 points with Rendell kicking eight goals besides destroying Gary Dempsey in the ruck.
-However, inevitable overconfidence saw the Lions lose form and finish fourth after losing two hard-fought finals.
+1983 saw the Lions emerge after five rounds as favourites for the premiership and maintain that favouritism with a sensational win in a top-of-the-table clash with North Melbourne by 150 points with Rendell kicking eight goals in addition to destroying Gary Dempsey in the ruck.
+However, the Lions lost form and finished fourth after losing two hard-fought finals.